-Criminal Behavior in Dementia
+Criminal Risk Behavior in Dementia

 Profound behavioral changes are an imporatant hallmark of frontotemporal dementia (FTD), including behaviors that may lead to criminal acts.
 The aim of this working group is to shed a light on the neural mechanisms underlying such criminal behaviors in the context of FTD and other dementias.